mhgbrg/blk/README.md

 # blk

-A simple bash scripts that makes it a breeze to block distracting websites.
+A simple bash script that makes it a breeze to block distracting websites.

 ## Features